UAV-Assisted Space-Air-Ground Integrated Networks: A Technical Review of Recent Learning Algorithms: Introduction

 The remainder of the paper is structured as follows.
-In Section II, we review some recent developments of SAGINs.
-Section III overviews the RL approach and discusses the representative Q-learning and multi-armed bandit (MAB) algorithms for SAGINs.
-Section IV discusses the DRL approach for SAGINs.
-Section V discusses the satisfaction-based learning approach for SAGINs.
-In Section VI, the particle swarm optimization (PSO) based heuristic approach for SAGINs is discussed.
-The formulation of a joint optimization problem is presented in Section VII.
-Evaluation of these algorithmic approaches and open challenges are discussed in Section VIII.
-The conclusive remarks are made in Section IX.
+Section \ref{sec_overview} reviews some recent developments of SAGINs.
+The formulation of a joint optimization problem is presented in Section \ref{sec_PF}.
+Section \ref{sec_RL_SAGIN} overviews the RL approach and discusses the representative Q-learning and MAB algorithms for SAGINs.
+Section \ref{sec_DRL} discusses the DRL approach for SAGINs.
+Section \ref{sec_satis} discusses the satisfaction-based learning approach for SAGINs.
+In Section \ref{sec_pso}, the PSO-based heuristic approach for SAGINs is discussed.
+Evaluation of these algorithmic approaches and open challenges are discussed in Section \ref{sec_sim_result}.
+The conclusive remarks are made in Section \ref{sec_conclusion}.

+{\textit{Notations:} The regular and boldface symbols refer to scalars and matrices, respectively.
+For any finite set ${\mathcal A}$, the cardinality of set ${\mathcal A}$ is denoted by $\left|{\mathcal A}\right|$.
+The function $\mathbbm{1}_{\phi}$ denotes the indicator function which equals 1 if event $\phi$ is true and 0, otherwise. $\ln(.)$ represents the natural logarithm function, which is the logarithm to the base $\mathrm{e}$.
+The expression {$\mathrm{mod}(a, b)$} denotes the remainder of the division of $a$ by $b$.}